Fred White, Chicago-born Earth, Wind & Fire drummer, dies at 67

 White played on hits such as "September" and "Shining Star."

+Brother Maurice White, who died in 2016 at 74, served as bandleader, principal songwriter and producer and was one of the group's lead singers.

-White moved on from the group in the early 1980s, but came back in 2000 for their Rock & Roll Hall of Fame introduction, Pitchfork reported.
+Fred White moved on from the group in 1984 when the band went on hiatus, but he came back in 2000 for their Rock & Roll Hall of Fame introduction, Pitchfork reported.

+The band also confirmed Fred White's death on its Instagram page, sharing a video clip of White playing a drum solo while the band was in Essen, Germany, during its 1979 world tour.
+The video shows White smiling and blowing kisses to the crowd as they cheer.

 for more features.